Configure ACLs according to user accounts to allow (or disable) starting, and participating in, workflows.

 These are the minimum requirements.
 Your account must also be either the assigned participant or a member of the assigned group to take specific steps.

 Workflow models inherit a default access control list (ACL) for controlling how users can interact with workflows.
-To customize user access for a workflow, modify the Access Control List (ACL) for the workflow model node in the repository.
+To customize user access for a workflow, modify the Access Control List (ACL) in the repository for the folder containing the workflow model node:

 For information about using CRXDE Lite to configure ACLs, see Access Right Management.